pawelmarkowski/deployment-manager/project_description.md

 * gRPC communication
 * Prometheus metrics

+# Expected execution:
+Set up the initial project structure, Implement the database models based on the class diagram, Develop the gRPC service definitions, write tests and run application.
+Establish the initial project structure with example data.
+Additionally, configure deployment using Tilt with the goal of deploying the complete environment (with databases etc.) on a private machine utilizing Kubernetes.
+Please provide the deployment configuration in Tilt format.
+Ensure that linters and recommended static code analysis tools are enabled within Tilt.

 # Backstage.io system alternative focused on deployment plan for project

 Our system is responsible for presenting real-world relations between system components.
 Due the fact that system consists of components provided by various product teams we distinguish 3 types of relations: